ElizabethBrooks/NFCDSWorkshop_BioinformaticsDataAnalysis/_episodes/02-ProgrammingBestPractices.md

 Considering our simple solution to the previous challenge of writing an algorithm for getting dressed, there remain other ways that the algorithm may be written to be more comprehensive.
 For example, what if the intended user or audience is a young child?
 Then it may be necessary to further break down the steps of the algorithm to meet the needs of the user.

+> ## Challenge
+>
-For example, let's re-write step 4 of the simple algorithm from our solution to the above challenge.
-Instead of leaving the step to "Put on pants", we might break down the step as follows:
+> For example, let's re-write step 4 of the simple algorithm from our solution to the above challenge.
+Try to break down this part of the task into as many steps as possible.
+>
+>> ## Solution
+>>
+>> Instead of leaving the step to "Put on pants", we might break down the step as follows:
-1. Hold pants
+>> 1. Hold pants
-2. Open waistband
+>> 2. Open waistband
-3. Insert right leg into right leg hole of pants
+>> 3. Insert right leg into right leg hole of pants
-4. Insert left leg into left leg hole of pants
+>> 4. Insert left leg into left leg hole of pants
-5. Pull left pant leg up so the left foot comes through it
+>> 5. Pull left pant leg up so the left foot comes through it
-6. Pull pants up from waitsband
+>> 6. Pull pants up from waitsband
+> {: .solution}
+{: .challenge}

 ## The Importance of Formatting

 It is important to [format your code][carefulFormatting] in a manner that is conducive to reading.
-While some coding landuages have specific formatting requirements, formatting and commenting code is typically not actually needed for a program to work.
+While some coding languages have specific formatting requirements, formatting and commenting code is typically not actually needed for a program to work.
 Code should always be written in a consistent and logical format so that not only you, but others can read your program and quickly understand the purpose of your program.
 This is easy to achieve by setting and following a few simple rules.

 ![Good Program Formatting](../fig/Be-Careful-with-Code-Formatting.png){: width="500" }
 *[Image source][carefulFormatting]*